Personal Loan vs. Cash-Out Refinance: Which Should You Choose?

 What Is a Cash-Out Mortgage Refinance?

-A cash-out mortgage refinance is a type of secured loan that a borrower obtains by using their home as collateral.
+A cash-out mortgage refinance is a type of secured loan that a borrower obtains by using their home as collateral as they pay off their old mortgage and get a new one.
 If you default on the payments, the bank or lender can repossess or foreclose on your home.
-There is less risk for the lender if the loan is backed by collateral, so the interest rates are lower.
+There is less risk for the lender when the loan is backed by collateral, so the interest rates are lower.

 To determine whether or not you qualify for a cash-out mortgage refinance, a lender will look at your income, employment, debt, property value, and credit history.
 These factors will also help decide your loan terms, should you qualify.
-As with a personal loan or a home mortgage loan, you will make monthly payments that include some of the principal and the interest due.
+As with a personal loan or a home mortgage loan, you will pay it back in monthly payments that include some of the principal and some of the interest due.
 There are no restrictions on how you use the money with this loan either.

 Cash-Out Refinance vs Personal Loan: A Comparison